benjamshu/langdev/svi/x-1dev/0010/README.md

-#  SEVENSI FIRST-IN-DEVELOPMENT : FIRST DERIVATIVE  #
+#  SEVENSI FIRST-IN-DEVELOPMENT X  #

 The first level of evolution and abstraction from PROTO-SEVENSI; in which the grammars are formalized and the phonology is brought better under control.

-##  Changes from PROTO- and previous:  ##
+##  Changes from VIV and previous:  ##

 ###  gramatical gender and nasalization  ###

 In JÄSTŪGĀ/JÄSTŪGEI VIII, a nasalized *ā* sound was used to indicate feminine connotations in a small subset of words.
-These feminine connotations were reduced in VIV, and the nasalization was detached into a word-final *-ng*.
+These feminine connotations were largely removed in VIV, and the nasalization was detached into a word-final *-ng*.
 SEVENSI FIRST-IN-DEVELOPMENT lacks any grammatical gender and this nasalization pattern has expanded to other syllables.

 ###  splits and merges  ###